Code-Institute-Submissions/OmarBedawi-Jordans_JulyResub/README.md

 This web page was created for educational purposes only.

+## Note

+This is a re-submission of the User Centric Milestone Project.
+Following the negative feedbacks of the assessment I paid attention to:

+* User Stories
+* Wireframes
+* Testing
+* Replace broken pictures
+* Remove map link from navbar/make  navbar don't change across pages
+* Code a new map
+* Fix margin/padding issues

 ### Acknowledgements
 Thank you to the following for inspiration, motivation and the direction I needed: